its-natasha/its-natasha/README.md

 # Hi there, I'm Natasha! 👋

 Welcome to my GitHub profile!
-I'm a HR girlie by day and learning to code by night!
+I'm an Analyst by day and learning to code by night!

 ## 🚀 About Me